-In fact we can prove that (see \App{appe}) \markred{ } where the summation is over all the square root of eigenvalues of the matrix $\bo\bv$ (considering multiplicity).
-These results show that in the weak coupling limit, \markred{only the oscillators with these typical frequencies} contribute to the quantity that we consider, such as the energy. \markred{In that case, the energy reads
+In fact, we can prove the following (see \App{appe}) \markred{ }where the summation is over all the square root of eigenvalues of the matrix $\bo\bv$ (considering multiplicity).
+These results show that in the weak-coupling limit, \markred{only the oscillators with these typical frequencies} contribute to the quantity that we consider, such as the energy. \markred{In this case, the energy reads

-which is how quantum counterpart of equipartition theorem behaves in the weak coupling limit.
-For single mode case, similar pattern has also been discussed in \citeref{Ghosh2023} }
+which is how the quantum counterpart of equipartition theorem behaves in the weak-coupling limit.
+In the single-mode case, a similar pattern has also been discussed in \citeref{Ghosh2023} }